jel221/Dis0-Demo/README.md

        f: 48 8b 45 f0                   movq    -16(%rbp), %rax
       13: 48 8b 00                      movq    (%rax), %rax
 ```
-Notice that `-16(%rbp)` is the location on the stack that stores a copy of the `helper_args_t* args` pointer that was originally passed through `%rdi`.
+Recall that `%rdi` was `&helper_args`.
+To prepare for the main body of the function which repeatedly uses this pointer, a copy of this pointer is stored in `-16(%rbp)`.

+_(An aside: Why this location specifically?
+This is where it would be if the argument was passed normally through the stack. `(%rbp)` currently stores the previous stack frame pointer, after executing `pushq %rbp`. `-8(%rbp)` would be the saved instructional pointer.)_

 It gets copied to the `%rax` register afterward.
-Now it believes `(%rax)` to be the offset of the member string, which was not the case for app!
-This is happening because it's missing the first member aux.
+So `%rax` now stores `&helper_args` from app.c:main.
+Now it accesses `(%rax)`, an offset of 0 from the pointer, believing this to be the address of the member string.
+However, this is supposed to store `char* aux` according to what we saw in `app.o`!
+If it were to be consistent with `app.o`, it should actually load from `-8(%rax)`.

-So now this program has an undefined behavior.
+So now this program exhibits undefined behavior.
+(In fact, it will most likely segfault.)